Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **1. Collecting Calibration Dataset**

 The following section explains how to setup the system for capturing multiple views using a single camera fixed on a tripod and reflective mirrors present in the field of view.
-In the figure below, we show the **mirror container, the tripod, and the light source** we have used to capture our images.
+In the figure below, we show the **mirror setup, the tripod, and the light source** we have used to capture our images.

 ![Experimental Setup](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/1a441f87-5c4e-4080-8dd7-59c13374ca84)